aubergine-developers/nadia/README.md

-# nadia: simplified marshmallow Schemas creation for OpenAPI 3 objects.
+# nadia: create marshmallow Schemas OpenAPI 3 objects.

 **nadia** is a small and lightweight library for creating marshmallow Schemas from schemas defined in your OpenAPI spec.